17sushmita/dsalgo/README.rst

 FOR LOCAL:
 ----------

-currently dsalgo doesn't support local mode.
+Currently dsalgo doesn't support local mode.

 FOR DEVELOPMENT:
 ----------------

-setting up for development is easy. use commands below.
+Setting up for development is easy. use commands below.

 Pip Manager:
 ------------